regret-17/more-pruning-less-/readme.md

 - [Magnet Games](https://magnet-games.com/index.php) Cute website that has torrents for complete game sets to most retro consoles.
 Click a console in the header, go to anything/collections, and you'll want to torrent no-intro if it's available for that console.
 Curate the list in your torrent manager from there.
 - [Old Games Finder](http://www.oldgamesfinder.com/) Search engine to find copies of old PC games.
 Some sites it may lead you to are paid, but not all.
 - [Vimm's Lair](https://vimm.net/?p=vault) Okay piracy site for downloading individual retro games, however limits the numbers of downloads you can have running at once, and can be quite slow.
 - [EmuParadise](https://www.emuparadise.me/Complete_ROM_Sets_(Full_Sets_in_One_File)_ROMs/List-All-Titles/37) Famous rom site that was sued by nintendo a few years back.
-Hasn't been the same sense, but is still useful.
+Hasn't been the same since, but is still useful.
 Some games have been delisted by the site's search engine, so use 3rd party search engines to search games on their database.
     -[EmuParadise Workaround Script](https://gist.github.com/infval/c69b479ff0bd590f2dd7e1975fe2fcad) Is a [userscript](#userscripts) to allow downloading of games from EmuParadise again.
 Since nintendo sued them years ago.
 Most if not all the roms are still on their servers, they just removed the download links.
 On a game page use "download with workaround script".
 - [Archive.org Gamecube Collection by Ghostware](https://archive.org/details/GamecubeCollectionByGhostware) Full North American ISO set of gamecube games.
 Be sure to log in and either show all files and pick which you want, or get the torrent and manage from there in your torrent manager.
 - [Archive.org Wii Collection by Ghostware](https://archive.org/details/WiiRomSetByGhostware), [Part 2](https://archive.org/details/WiiRomSetByGhostwarePart2), [Part 3](https://archive.org/details/WiiRomSetByGhostwarePart3) 3 part collection of commercial Wii games.